Cognoscan/Cognoscan.github.io/_posts/2023-07-27-fog-pack-str-array-validation.md

 ---
 layout: post
-title: fog-pack: better string & array validation
+title: fog-pack - better string & array validation
 ---

 There's nothing quite like trying to use your crate to help you understand what